Thomas Henry Kavanagh: Indian Mutiny

 On 8 November 1857.
 Mr. Kavanagh, then serving under the orders of Lieutenant-General Sir James Outram, in Lucknow, volunteered on the dangerous duty of proceeding through the City to the Camp of the Commander-in-Chief, for the purpose of guiding the relieving Force to the beleaguered Garrison in the Residency, a task which he performed with chivalrous gallantry and devotion.

 An erratum appeared in a later edition of the London Gazette stating that the deed was actually performed on 9 November as follows:

 The Act of Bravery for which Mr Thomas Henry Kavanagh has been awarded the Victoria Cross, was performed on 9 November 1857, instead of 8 November, as stated in the London Gazette of 8 July 1859.

 He was nicknamed by the British press as Lucknow Kavanagh.

+Kavanagh was photographed with Montague Hall by Felice Beato.

 He was an active freemason, and member of Morning Star No. 552 E.C.

 Later life

 In addition to the Victoria Cross, Kavanagh was promoted to be an assistant commissioner in Oudh, and helped in the suppression of scattered mutineers.

 Kavanagh died in Gibraltar on 13 November 1882, and is buried at North Front Cemetery, Gibraltar.
 He was one of only five civilians ever to be awarded the VC.
 His medal (and a first edition of his book, How I Won The Victoria Cross) was held for more than 50 years by HistoricalMilitaria.com in Toronto, Canada.
 The VC was sold at auction at Noonans Mayfair on 14 September 2022 for a record hammer price of £750,000.